“On the way” with Teresa Rodrigues

 12. Santiago de Compostela.

-As for the physical part, there was no preparation, we just had to pack our backpacks, on Friday, October 8, buy the train ticket to Porto, leaving Lisbon on Tuesday, October 12.
-On the 11th, buy something that could be missing and go by car, in the late afternoon, to Lisbon, where we stayed at my oldest son’s house.
+As for the physical part, there was no preparation, we just had to pack our backpacks.
+On Friday, October 8, we bought the train ticket to Porto, leaving to Lisbon on Tuesday, October 12.
+On the 11th, we bought something that could be missing and went by car, in the late afternoon, to Lisbon, where we stayed at my oldest son’s house.

 Why the way of the coast?